-HUMAN RESEARCH PROTECTION PROGRAM The Human Research Protection Program (HRPP) is a resource for participants and investigators involved with human subjects research at Texas A&M. The HRPP provides support to the Institutional Review Boards (IRB), education and outreach to the research community, and informs institutional policy on human research protections.
-Federal regulations and institutional policy require any human subjects research conducted by agents of Texas A&M, including faculty, staff or students, be submitted to the Texas A&M IRB, including studies reviewed by external IRBs prior to being initiated.
+HUMAN RESEARCH PROTECTION PROGRAM

+The Human Research Protection Program (HRPP) is a resource for participants and investigators involved with human subjects research at Texas A&M. The HRPP provides support to the Institutional Review Boards (IRB), education and outreach to the research community, and informs institutional requirements on human research protections.
+Federal regulations and institutional requirements state that any human subjects research conducted by agents of Texas A&M, including faculty, staff or students, be submitted to the Texas A&M IRB, including studies reviewed by external IRBs prior to being initiated.
 A sample of common research activities that require submission to the IRB are listed on SOP HRP-093.

-Toolkit-Research Compliance and Biosafety HRP-093 - SOP - Activities that Required IRB Review 5.1.2022 Additional information and guidance for conducting human subjects research can be found in University Rule 15.99.01.M1 Human Subjects in Research at rules-saps.tamu.edu/PDFs/15.99.01.M1.pdf and the HRPP website at vpr.tamu.edu/humans BIOSAFETY PROGRAM All research, teaching and testing activities conducted by Texas A&M faculty, staff or students, involving any of the agents/ materials listed below, must be approved by the Texas A&M Institutional Biosafety Committee (IBC) prior to initiation: - ► Pathogens and potential pathogens of humans, animals or plants - Materials potentially containing human pathogens including human and non-human primate blood, tissue and cell lines - Recombinant DNA (and RNA) including creation or use of transgenic plants, animals and microbes - ► Toxins of biological origin - Select agents and toxins including strains and amounts exempted from the select agent regulations The IBC serves Texas A&M employees as well as employees from other A&M System members. vpr.tamu.edu/biohazards PROGRAM CONTACTS
+Toolkit-Research Compliance and Biosafety

+HRP-093 - SOP - Activities that Required IRB Review 5.1.2022 Additional information and guidance for conducting human subjects research can be found in University Rule 15.99.01.M1 Human Subjects in Research at rules-saps.tamu.edu/PDFs/15.99.01.M1.pdf and the HRPP website at vpr.tamu.edu/humans